Ethics & Compliance

 Declaration Clause for California, as of July 1, 2023

-Company hereby declares that to the best of its knowledge and based on our good faith understanding of the statutory requirements, we have established a Comprehensive Compliance Program (CCP) compliant with the requirements of California Health and Safety Code §§ 119400-119402.
-The owners, management, and employees of Company are committed to conducting our business according to the highest ethical standards.
-While we cannot completely eliminate the possibility that an individual employee will violate these standards, our program is reasonably designed to detect and prevent violations of state and federal laws as well as our own internal policies and procedures.
+Our Company hereby declares that to the best of its knowledge and based on our good faith understanding of the statutory requirements, we have established a Comprehensive Compliance Program (CCP) compliant with the requirements of California Health and Safety Code §§ 119400-119402.
+The owners, management, and employees of the Company are committed to conducting our business according to the highest ethical standards.
+While we cannot completely eliminate the possibility that an individual employee will violate these standards, our ethics and compliance program is reasonably designed to detect and prevent violations of state and federal laws as well as our own internal policies and procedures.
 As of July 1, 2005, the above-referenced compliance program was in place, and we are continually reassessing our Ethics & Compliance Program to improve it.